Mindful and Therapeutic Photography

 Why mindful and therapeutic photography?

-So many of us use our phones or cameras to snap away these days, don’t we?
+So many of us use our phones or cameras to take photos these days, don’t we?
 Yet often we snap, snap, snap without really looking, without really seeing.
 We are bombarded by photographs on social media, the news and through advertising, and all too often this can contribute to a sense of inadequacy, loneliness, stress, anxiety, and depression.
 Look Again uses photography to slow down, de-stress, enjoy nature, increase resilience, and improve physical and mental health and wellbeing.
 I would love to look again with you and help you to see with new eyes.

-This is exactly what Look Again mindful and therapeutic photography is used to build resilient and healthy communities, and more productive places of work.
-As well as improve actual photography skills, it also helps
+Mindful and therapeutic photography is used to build resilient and healthy communities, and more productive places of work.
+As well as improve photography skills, it also helps

 - Improve mood and self-esteem